evanedwardsgit/Digital-Apothecary/README.md

 ![](https://github.com/evanedwardsgit/Digital-Apothecary/blob/main/res/Panels/Rue.svg)

-A voltage controlled amplifier that has offset control for control voltage and allows for a variable response curve for CV and gain from linear to exponential.
+A voltage controlled amplifier that has offset control for control voltage and allows for a variable response curve, from linear to exponential, over both CV and gain.
 This module supports polyphony.